TRAMINETTE is a cross of JS 23-416 X Gewurztraminer (65.0533.13). It was released by the Cornell Geneva

 Experiment Station in 1996.

-Traminette is moderately hardy and ripens later in the season and tends to over-crop.
-If it is not
+Traminette is moderately hardy and ripens later in the season.
+It tends to over-crop.
+If

-fruit thinned, it can struggle to ripen.
+it is not fruit thinned, it can struggle to ripen.
 These two factors can result in a lower brix and higher acid.
-If the acid
+If

 In the year 2011 or maybe it was 2009, we used 25% water to lower the acid prior to bottling a sweet